witoong623/ds-practice/plan.md

 ## FPS
 Video at 30 FPS (human and bus video), live-source = 0.
-- 24.98: Not using frame buffer at all.
+- 470: Not using frame buffer at all.
 No probe attach.
+- 155-165: Use OpenCV Mat for buffer.